 Matter for Congressional Consideration

 Comments: In the 112th Congress, legislation was introduced that, had it been enacted, would have fully addressed the matter for congressional consideration identified in GAO-11-619.
 This bill proposed amending the Antitrust Criminal Penalty Enhancement and Reform Act of 2004 to add a civil remedy for those who are retaliated against for reporting antitrust violations.
-In the 113th Congress, this legislation--the Criminal Antitrust Anti-Retaliation Act--was reintroduced and passed by the Senate in November 2013.
-As of March 28, 2014, there has been no further action was taken.
+In the 113th (S. 42) and 114th (S. 1599) Congresses, this legislation was reintroduced and passed by the Senate but, as of March 3, 2017, no further action was taken.
 In the 114th Congress no action has been taken.
 As of February 4, 2015, this matter remains open.